 Then, on November 30, 2015, Supercom announced its preliminary financial results for the third quarter of 2015, acknowledging that it had significantly missed its own revenue target and disclosing that the Company expected third quarter 2015 revenues to come in at $5.5-$6.1 million, less than half of the $13.38 million the Company had led the investment community to expect, and that it would be forced to lower its fiscal year 2015 guidance.
 The Company stated that its “‘financial performance in the third quarter and full-year were impacted by [its] inability to recognize more than $10 million of revenues that were expected this year, mainly due to delays associated with foreign government customers.’”
 On this news, the price of SuperCom common stock fell more than $3 per share, or 40%, from its close of $7.70 per share on November 27, 2015 to a close of $4.60 per share on November 30, 2015.

 On August 22, 2016, the Court issued an Order appointing Lead Plaintiff and Lead Counsel.
-Lead Plaintiff filed an amended complaint on October 7.
+Lead Plaintiff filed an amended Complaint on October 7.
 On May 15, 2017, one of the Individual Plaintiffs filed a Notice voluntarily dismissing his claims.
 Defendants filed a Motion to Dismiss the amended Complaint on August 31.
 On September 30, 2018, the Court issued an Order granting Defendants' Motion to Dismiss.